Go instrumentor tool

 -exclude <string>

 The full path to a text file that lists the files and directories to exclude from being scanned by the Go instrumentor.
 Excluded files and directories will not be instrumented and their assertions will not be cataloged.
-By default all the .go files in a Go module will be cataloged, excluding Go test files.
-(In particular, by default the instrumentor ignores all directories beginning with a .
+By default all the .go files in a Go module will be cataloged, and the instrumentor ignores all directories beginning with a .

 The exclusion file must contain paths to the files or directories to exclude – these paths are relative to the Go project directory.
 The entries must be newline separated.
 Lines beginning with a “#” are ignored, and so are all-whitespace lines.
 One exclusion file might be: